65 years old

 The Peterson Wealth Solution

 There are a lot of important decisions facing Jennifer.
 The decisions she makes at the beginning of retirement will impact her for the rest of her life.
 So, she has got to get this right.
 Orchestrating her Social Security benefits, her pension plan, and the income from her investments into a tax-efficient stream of lifetime income is the goal.
-This will require that a plan is created and followed throughout her retirement.
+This will require that a plan is created and then followed throughout her retirement.

 Every pension plan, as well as every family situation, is unique.
 So, we provide Jennifer with a personalized pension analysis that lays out the pros and cons of taking the lump sum versus monthly payments.
 Once Jennifer makes her decision, we help her complete all necessary paperwork upon her retirement.